Main

 We believe that raising domestic animals in a comfortable environment reduces stress on the animals as well as the potential for diseases, leading to greater productivity and safe animal products.
 Therefore, we strive to operate our businesses with consideration for animal welfare by respecting the recommendations of the World Organisation for Animal Health and complying with local laws.

-Prifoods Co., Ltd., a consolidated subsidiary of Mitsui, raises broiler chickens in accordance with the Ministry of Agriculture, Forestry and Fisheries' Management Guidelines for Raising Broiler Chickens According to the Basic Approach to Animal Welfare, based on its belief that broiler chickens raised in a comfortable environment will be less affected by stress and disease, resulting in the production of safe and reliable chicken.
+Prifoods Co., Ltd., a consolidated subsidiary, raises broiler chickens in accordance with the Ministry of Agriculture, Forestry and Fisheries' Management Guidelines for Raising Broiler Chickens According to the Basic Approach to Animal Welfare, based on its belief that broiler chickens raised in a comfortable environment will be less affected by stress and disease, resulting in the production of safe and reliable chicken.
 Specifically, it creates comfortable environments that put the lowest amount of stress possible on the chickens while they are in the growth stage and pays detailed attention to nutritional management, rearing environments, and health management.

-* SQF (Safe Quality Food) is an international certification ensuring food safety and quality.
+*SQF (Safe Quality Food) is an international certification ensuring food safety and quality.

 Approach to Conflict Minerals Issues